 \$5000 - \$9999.
-All requisitioned items or services between \$5000 - \$9999 require one written quote provided by the supplier.
-One quote from a minority owned, woman owned, disadvantaged, small and diverse business is preferred if applicable and if the good or service is not on an existing Tulane contract.
+All requisitioned items or services between \$5000 - \$9999 require one written quote provided by the supplier, if the good or service is not on an existing Tulane contract.
 Price reasonableness should be a consideration in making the procurement decision.
 The quote should be attached to the requisition or purchase order.
-Exceptions to this process shall be documented. \$10,000 - \$24,999.
+Exceptions to this process shall be documented.

+\$10,000 - \$24,999.
 All requisitioned items or services between \$10,000 - \$24,999 require two quotes provided by the suppliers.
-One quote should be from a minority owned, woman owned, disadvantaged, small and diverse business if applicable where the minority owned, woman owned, disadvantaged, small and diverse entity can then be awarded the business.
 Price reasonableness should be a consideration in making the procurement decision.
-The second quote may be from a non-small and diverse business.
-If unable to obtain a quote from a minority owned, woman owned, disadvantaged, small and diverse business, two quotes from a non-small and diverse business to the requisition or purchase order.
+Quotes should be attached to the requisition or purchase order.
 Exceptions to this process shall be documented.

 \$25,000 - Above.
 All requisitioned items or services totaling \$25,000 or more individually, or as a system including multiple components, will be handled by formal written competition.
 Three written quotes should be provided by the suppliers to purchase items or services over this dollar threshold of \$25,000.
-One quote should be from a minority owned, woman owned, disadvantaged, small and diverse business if applicable where the minority owned, woman owned, disadvantaged, small and diverse entity can then be awarded the business.
 The three quotes should be attached to the requisition or purchase order.
 Exceptions to this process shall be documented.